-Six things we learnt from the 2023 autumn statement
+Six things we learned from the 2023 autumn statement

 The chancellor presented his autumn statement alongside the latest forecasts from the independent Office for Budget Responsibility.